 Lodger agreements tend to be more relaxed agreements.
-Often appealing to people who want to rent somewhere on an as-and-when basis.
+Often appealing to people who want to rent somewhere on an as-and-when basis and is only available to residential tenants, in the short term.
+Rather than commercial ones.
 Read on for the topic to be broken down.

 What is a lodger agreement?